Alban-ren/Wiki-Nacre/README.md

 # In this wiki, you will find:

-* The different pipelines used for genome assembly of Pinna nobilis (see the readme-geno section),
+* The different pipelines used for genome assembly of Pinna nobilis (see the genomics/README_GENOMIC.md),

 * Explanations of the software and computational tools employed in these analyses (see the general-geno section),